Search documentation

 To issue a command use the execute command option from the actions dropdown menu, then select the appropriate command type.

-Apollo supports three types of commands: Enforce config, Enforce config and version, and Install.
+Apollo supports three types of commands: Install, Enforce config, and Enforce config and version.
 Selecting a command will open a dialog where you can provide a rationale for issuing the command.
 Once the command is issued, Apollo will attempt to execute it as soon as all necessary conditions are met.
 You can monitor the progress of the command and see any previously executed commands under the Commands tab of the Entity page.

 Only a single command can be pending or executing per Entity.
 You cannot issue a command for an Entity until the last command you issued has terminated.